lmn4121/Project-Portfolio/README.md

 - In the deployment app, combining prediction SHAP analysis with agentic websearching and interpretation can provide a district-specific explanation on what influences IMR and suggestions on how to lower it, thus improving public health.
 - A demonstration of the agentic AI and explainable AI integration can be seen [here](https://github.com/lmn4121/Project-Portfolio/blob/Capstone-Project/images/Deployment%20Agent%20Demo.pdf)
+- The full deployment app is available in the deployment folder
+  - Requires an API key

 ## Conclusion

 ## Future Work
 ## How to Run
 ## Repository Structure